 Your parents, your partner, your children or your friends may also see signs of a worsening problem.
 If they reach out to you, do your best to be open and honest.

 If things are getting worse and there’s no end in sight, professional support can make a difference.
-Speaking to a therapist, participating in an outpatient program or entering an inpatient program can help alleviate the worst of your symptoms.
+Speaking to a therapist, participating in an outpatient program or entering an inpatient program can help alleviate the worst of your symptoms from a mental illness.

 Getting help for depression, including more intensive assistance for severe depressive episodes, is a positive step.
 There’s no shame in speaking to a professional or entering a program.
 Every step you take is a step in the right direction — a step toward wellness, inside and out.

 If you’re living with depression or any other mental health challenge, help is available.
-Contact FHE Health today to learn more about our comprehensive step-down treatment programs.
+Contact FHE Health for additional information to learn more about our comprehensive step-down treatment programs and support groups.